socalledsound/nu-outline/WEEK2.md

 ### week 2 : Hooks, State, Router

-    PROJECT: my bouncy bouncy heart or similar --clickable hearts (or other shape), perhaps with a little css animation?
+    PROJECT: my bouncy bouncy heart or similar --clickable hearts (or other shape)
         -- this time use font awesome
         -- ternary operator to choose icon
-        -- useState hook -  array destructuring
+        -- useState hook -  (array destructuring)
+        -- for a little fun bring in a useSpring here?  or is that too much?

     Campsite Detail Component
         useState on Campsite Directory Page for selectedCampsite